jikamens/ansible-usenet-mod-relay/README.md

 You need to check the spam DNSBLs on a regular basis to make sure you haven't gotten listed on one, and if you do, try to figure out why and get delisted.
-You can use the script included here to do this, by adding your host to the "dnsbl-check-hosts" group in your Ansible inventory before running the playbook.
+You can use the script included here to do this, by adding your host to the "dnsbl\_check\_hosts" group in your Ansible inventory before running the playbook.
 Alternatively, there are various web sites that will do this for you, e.g., [https://www.dnsbl.info/](https://www.dnsbl.info/),